 Yates votes to move forward with $2.5 million town park upgrade

-(Editor’s Note: Orleans Hub is trying to get up from other articles before the coronavirus dominated the news.
+(Editor’s Note: Orleans Hub is trying to catch up from other articles before the coronavirus dominated the news.
 The Town Board voted to accept the state grant on March 12.)

 YATES – The Yates Town Board is moving ahead with a $2.5 million upgrade of the Town Park on Morrison Road.